Stephen-J-Whitaker/memory-game/README.md

     - Game pad

       The SVG for the button interface is embedded in the html to ensure that it is fully accessible and manipulatable as part of the DOM.
-The site requires that the SVG be manipulated with both CSS and Javascript.
+The site requires that the SVG be manipulated with both CSS and JavaScript.
 Being part of interface it is also believed to be appropriate that it is embedded in the HTML in the correct location rather than referenced from elsewhere in the html in a separate ‘SVG’ specific area.

     - Mute/Unmute Button